 Take your RMDs on time

 Fortunately, it may be possible to plead your case with the IRS, especially in extreme circumstances.
-Work with a tax professional to find out if a penalty waiver might be available.
+If you fix the error during the Correction Window,2 the penalty drops to only 10%.
+Work with a tax professional to find out if a penalty waiver might be available if this applies to you.

 Design your RMD strategy